Why Standing Desks Aren’t the Cure and What Actually Works

 Recap

-While treadmill desks and cycling desks would increase physical activity, they might not offer exercise breaks as often as the SBM advises.
+While treadmill desks and cycling desks would increase physical activity, they might not encourage exercise breaks as often as the SBM advises.
 To reduce the risk of a sedentary job or lifestyle, the frequency of daily activity breaks is more important than the duration.
 To illustrate, treadmill walking or cycling for a minute or so every 30 minutes would break up prolonged sedentary behavior better than two 15-minute sessions per day.